 8. Star Trek: The Next Generation (Year: 2364-2370)

-The Star Trek: The Next Generation (TNG) followed nearly an entire century after the initial five-year journey of the USS.
+Star Trek: The Next Generation (TNG) followed nearly a century after the USS's initial five-year journey.

 However, Patrick Stewart, aka Captain Jean-Luc Picard, and the Next Generation crew still encountered many hostile alien life forms in the Star Trek: The Next Generation series.

 Star Trek: The Next Generation series also featured the incarnation of the famous starship.
-It is much larger than the starship captained by Captain James T. Kirk a century earlier.
-In addition, the starship carried more crews aboard.
+It is much larger than the starship captained by Captain James T. Kirk a century earlier, and it carried more crews aboard.

-However, the crew’s mission was no longer limited to a mere five-year mission in the Next Generation.
+However, the crew's mission was wider than a five-year mission in the Next Generation.
 We found plenty of Star Trek gift ideas in this series!

 9. Star Trek films 7-10: Generations up to Nemesis (Year: 2293-2379)